LOGiCS-Project/swri-simple-uam-pipeline/uam-workspace/README.md

 # UAM Workspace

-The workpace and processing for the athens-uav-workflows
+The workpace and processing for the athens-uav-workflows.

 **Note:** This entire file assumes you're already within this project's conda env.

 ## Setup

 Run `invoke setup` while in `<repo_root>/uam-workspace`.

 ## Installation